Hawa-codes/Loop2-step8/README.md

 # loop2step8
-*An implementation of Smartphone frame design with HTML/CSS*
+*An implementation of Map Directions Card with HTML/CSS*

 ## Getting Started
 Clone or download this repository and run with a local server of open index.html with your favorite browser